-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 The program is $47.

-That buys the 21 daily emails and the Playbook you keep.
+That buys the 21 daily emails and the Playbook.
 One payment, with no subscription and nothing that renews.

 The program also costs less than a dinner for two.
 And it makes those dinners better, because early on you stop bringing your phone to the table.